 When I started to have nagging health issues about 15 years into my practice, I didn’t think it had anything to do with dentistry.
 Food sensitivities, numbness in my right hand and arm, forgetting things, my nose constantly plugged, difficulty breathing … what in the world could all of these things be from?

-I took my family through Robyn Openshaw’s 12 Steps to Whole Foods program, and while we experienced many health improvements, and I’ll always be deeply grateful for that journey—we still eat the whole-foods diet—I suspected my memory and other issues were from something related to my practice of dentistry.
+I took my family through Robyn Openshaw’s 12 Steps to Whole Foods program, and while we experienced many health improvements, and I’ll always be deeply grateful for that journey (we still eat the whole-foods diet), I began to suspect that my memory and other issues were from something related to my practice of dentistry.

 My health was declining so rapidly that I thought about leaving my practice.
 I emailed a colleague about my issues, and he said my email reminded him of himself, 10 years earlier.
 He suspected mercury toxicity.
 I was shocked.
 I had not placed a mercury filling for over 15 years.
 He asked if I removed mercury fillings in my practice.
-I do, every day!
+I did, every day!
 That was the beginning of my journey to become a biological dentist.

 What Are Dental Amalgam Fillings Made Of?

 Let’s step back.
 The first mercury dental filling material was made in France in 1816.
-A Frenchman mixed mercury with shavings from silver coins.
-It formed a soft paste that could easily be packed into a hole in the tooth, and shaped before it turned hard.
+A Frenchman mixed mercury with shavings from silver coins, forming a soft paste that could easily be packed into a hole in the tooth and shaped before it turned hard.

-This was brought to the US in 1830 and was an instant success.
+This material was brought to the US in 1830 and was an instant success.
 This new filling material was inexpensive, easy to use, lasted a long time, and sealed the tooth fairly well.
 It became popular very quickly.
 That first filling material was 50% mercury (the liquid shiny stuff in thermometers) and 50% silver.

 When I told a friend, who was a successful professional, about my health problems from mercury, he looked confused.
-“There is mercury in silver fillings?!
+“There’s mercury in silver fillings?!
 They don’t put mercury in anymore, do they?”

 I’m afraid so.
-In fact, 50% of those “silver” amalgam fillings today is still mercury even today, with the rest made up of metals like silver, tin, and copper.
+In fact, 50% of those “silver” amalgam fillings is still mercury even today, with the rest made up of metals like silver, tin, and copper.